 Ethelbert Bullinger dates this verse at 454 B.C., just after Artaxerxes issued the decree to rebuild Jerusalem.
-This would make Daniel about 59 years old (The Companion Bible, page 1187).
+This would make Daniel about 59 years old."41

 "end of the days" At the end of the 7 years.

 4:35 And all the inhabitants of the earth are reputed as nothing: and he doeth according to his will in the army of heaven, and among the inhabitants of the earth; and none can stay his hand, or say unto him, What doest thou?